Published on Brock University (http://brocku.ca)

 Appeals of damage charges must be made as follows:

 1) Inspection Failure: Notification of pending inspection are provided in advance and all students are responsible for shared living areas as noted in the Townhouse Guide and the RCGP.
 This charge is not appealable.

 2) Damage Charge Amount: Any appeals regarding the amount charged for the damage must be made within 5 business days of the email notification of the charges.
 Appeals must be made to Lisa Buckland- email@example.com

 3) Damage Charge Responsibility: Individuals are contacted by their Head Resident in regards to the damage and are given 5 business days to identify the individual(s) responsible.
 If an appeal is not made or information is not brought forward by that time, the charges can no longer be appealed.

 - student accepts financial responsibility for any missing furniture/fixtures, or any damages found, in the student's personal or shared residence space (billed to student account)

 - student accepts financial responsibility for any cleaning charges resulting from the student's personal or shared residence space being left in an unacceptable state of cleanliness, or garbage or unwanted items left in the space (billed to student account)

-- student accepts financial responsibility for any lock changes or replacement key charges resulting from lost keys, copied keys or keys not being turned in to the North or South Service Desk at the specified check out time (billed to student account)
+- student accepts financial responsibility for any lock changes or replacement key charges resulting from lost keys, copied keys or keys not being turned in to the North or South Service Desk at the specified check out time.
+Please Note: "keys" is a universal term for permanent keys, temporary keys and swipe cards. (billed to student account)

 - Students who fail to check out properly risk having additional charges on their account or to be held accountable for common area charges for incidents occurring after their departure (billed to student account)